dansand/ResChapter/content/numpy.md

 The expression `numpy.loadtxt` is a _function call_ that asks Python to run the function `loadtxt` that belongs to the `numpy` library.

-These values Python returned to us represent the __daily closing price for the Nasdaq composite index__ for a certain number of days.
+When we execucted this code, Python returned a set of numbers to us, enclosed in brackets and preceeded by the word _array_.
+The numbers are the data from the csv file, representing the __daily closing price for the Nasdaq composite index__ for a certain number of days.
 For simplicity we won't worry about the specific dates for this excercise.
+The word array is shown because we the `numpy.loadtxt` function constructs a specific type of object called an array.

 #### numpy arrays as variables